 EN096 BASIC ENGLISH LEVEL I

 This course provides reading and writing instruction for students who require extensive preparation to succeed in college-level English courses or in certification into the workforce.
-Placement into this course is based on an Accuplacer Reading score of 22-51.
-Upon successful completion students may enroll into EN110.
+Upon successful completion, students will progress to EN097, Basic English Level II.